louisa0206/RePsyched_DS/README.md

 * *Recyclinghoefe_Locations.ipynb*

 #### How to run the code
-* Open the file *Recyclinghoefe_Locations.ipynb*
-* Click on "Raw" to see the code as a text in the json-format.
+* The Code to scrape the website that contains the location of all Recyclinghoefe in Berlin can be found in the notebook *Recyclinghoefe_Locations.ipynb*
-* Press ctrl+s to save it as a .ipynb file on your computer.
+* Clone the repository to run it on your local computer
-* Run the code in your preferred IDE.
-(Jupyter Notebook or VS Code were used by me)

 #### Done!
 The Csv-File named *recyclinghoefe_locations.csv* is available now.